-• \$3,000 for Self Only and \$3,500 for Self and Family enrollment (PPO and providers

-• \$4,000 for Self Only and \$4,500 for Self and Family enrollment (non-PPO providers
+- \$3,000 for Self Only and \$3,500 for Self and Family enrollment (PPO and providers outside the United States) - \$4,000 for Self Only and \$4,500 for Self and Family enrollment (non-PPO providers and Out-of-Network area providers).

-This catastrophic protection out-of-pocket maximum is combined for medical/surgical
+This catastrophic protection out-of-pocket maximum is combined for medical/surgical and mental health/substance abuse.

-The following cannot be counted toward catastrophic protection out-of-pocket
+The following cannot be counted toward catastrophic protection out-of-pocket expense:

-- Expenses in excess of Plan allowances, maximum benefit or visit limitations; - Any amounts you pay because benefits have been reduced for non-compliance with - Coinsurance and copayments you pay for prescription drugs obtained through - Expenses for prescriptions purchased at pharmacies in the 50 United States without using the Plan's combined Foreign Service Benefit Plan/Medco Health Prescription Drug Identification Card or purchased from a source other than the Plan's Medco - We limit the Hospice benefit to \$7,500 per person when you precertify hospice care - We limit diagnosis and treatment of infertility to a maximum benefit of \$5,000.
+- Expenses in excess of Plan allowances, maximum benefit or visit limitations; - Expenses for dental care; - Any amounts you pay because benefits have been reduced for non-compliance with precertification or preauthorization requirements (see Section 3); - Coinsurance and copayments you pay for prescription drugs obtained through Medco retail and/or mail-order service; - Expenses for prescriptions purchased at pharmacies in the 50 United States without using the Plan's combined Foreign Service Benefit Plan/Medco Prescription Drug Identification Card or purchased from a source other than the Plan's Medco Home Delivery Pharmacy Service; and - Non-covered services and supplies.